+Splashing in the pool is more than fun — it can create a powerful workout.
 Teaching water aerobics can be an enjoyable and rewarding experience.
-Because water aerobics is a low-impact class that is very easy on the joints, it is not uncommon to see the elderly, obese or pregnant students in a class.
-Get to know the members of your class and learn their limitations.
-Members are there for a workout, but they can also have an enjoyable time exercising in water.
+Because water aerobics is a low-impact class that's very easy on the joints, it's not uncommon to see the elderly, obese or pregnant students in a class.

 Video of the Day

-Teach a beginners' class by always keeping one foot on the ground and movements slow and simple.
-If you choose to move across the pool, do so at a walking pace.
+Consider the level of your participants when planning a class.
+Teach a beginners' class by always keeping one foot on the ground and offering movements that are slow and simple.
+If you choose to move the members across the pool, do so at a walking pace.
 Pick a series of eight to 10 exercises, and spend about 30 seconds on each.
 Repeat the entire series throughout the duration of the class.
+Sample moves for a beginner class include side toe touches, rear kicks, and side leg lifts while holding onto the side of the pool.

 Pick up the intensity for an intermediate class by introducing jogging, hopping, side shuffling or anything that requires participants to lift both feet being off the ground at the same time.
 Speed up arm and leg movements to add resistance to the muscles.
 You can also introduce water weights, noodles or water shoes for difficulty.
-Always show the basic version of each exercise.
+Always show the basic version of each exercise first and then allow the members to progress at their own rate.

 Types of Water Aerobics Classes